Little Governors' Camp: Our full report

-On the lip of an old oxbow of the Mara River, now a broad marsh frequented by elephants, Little Governors’ Camp is one of only two places to stay in the Mara Triangle sector of the Maasai Mara National Reserve.
+On the lip of an old oxbow of the Mara River, now a broad marsh frequented by elephants, Little Governors' ......
+Camp is one of only a handful of places to stay in the Mara Triangle sector of the Maasai Mara National Reserve.
 It has won a place in the hearts of many safari-goers and has been a favourite with visitors to the Maasai Mara since the 1970s.

-Getting to Little Governors', there's some extra excitement (if lions by the airstrip and elephants next to the parking area were not enough) in the dinghy crossing that ferries you, and your luggage, across the 20-metre width of the Mara River, which is narrow at this point, to the lodge on the western side.
+Getting to Little Governors', there's some extra excitement (if lions by the airstrip and elephants next to the parking area were not enough) in the dinghy crossing that ferries you, and your luggage, across the 20-metre width of the Mara River, which is narrow at this point, to the camp on the western side.
 There's a flight of some 50 steps (rather uneven and steep in parts) on each side of the riverbank: this is not a camp for those who would struggle with climbing three flights of stairs.
 The camp itself is located in an area of riverine forest and has a rather tropical feel to it.

 There's also a useful little shop and a small but rather nice gallery with a range of natural history photography on show.

-Bathrooms, too, are similar in every respect to those in Governors' Camp's tents – red-tiled and rather dark – though the half-height wooden wall panelling at Little Governors' has been kept in its original varnish instead of being repainted in cream.
+Bathrooms, too, are similar in every respect to those in Governors' Camp's tents – red-tiled and rather dark – though the half-height wooden wall paneling at Little Governors' has been kept in its original varnish instead of being repainted in cream.
 Solar heaters provide hot water for the tents, and power sockets in the tents are on at all times and powered by an impressive new solar energy system.
 Little Governors have introduced an excellent reverse osmosis purification system and there is a tap in each tent which provides filtered drinking water.

 Little Governors' has the best 'bush' atmosphere of the three Governors' camps: you're rarely in any doubt that you're in the African savannah.
-We had just been served our dessert at dinner in the dining tent when we noticed a commotion outside in the dark.
+On a previous visit we had just been served our dessert at dinner in the dining tent when we noticed a commotion outside in the dark.
 Heads turned and then the unmistakable shape of a bull elephant hoved into view.
 Waiters swiftly moved over to ask us to pause before tucking into the sticky toffee pudding and then moved our table physically closer to the middle of the floor.
 All the guests ended up on their feet, protected from the edge of the dining area by a barricade of dining tables.
 The bull was methodically moving through the area harvesting the camp's green heart trees for the tasty fruit.
 He could smell our half-finished dinners, however, and paused for a couple of minutes to give us an appreciative sniff – and possibly pose long enough for a few photos – before ambling off into the dark.